amyhupe/amyhupe.co.uk/src/articles/2022-11-09-Bringing-intention-to-design-systems.md

 And _that_ system might consist of:

 - designers creating prototypes in local Sketch libraries
-- a siloed handover design-to-dev handover process
+- a siloed design-to-dev handover process
 - developers working in localised, fragmented, frontend code libraries
 - lots of inconsistencies in our user experience